phifour/transportationapp/readme.md

 # Transportation App
 This program has been written in AngularJS.
-Since the Viemma Underground API only supports http requests in order to deal with those requests the glp file had to be extaned with an own server (server.js), which deals with taht requests.
+Since the Vienna Underground API only supports http requests Gulp browser-sync had to be modefied in order to deal with those kind of requests.
+The http-requests are implemented in the nodejs server (server.js).

 ## Using the App
 This app shows arrival times for the Vienna Underground line U1.